nthachus/sinatra-rest-skeleton/README.md

     $ docker-compose up -d db api-dev

-Then, run `docker exec -it skeleton-dev /bin/bash` for development console.\
+Then, run `docker exec -it skeleton-api /bin/bash` for development console.\
 **Refer** to [docker-compose.yml](docker-compose.yml) for more details.

 Running Production server after the built: